rjdirisio/pyvibdmc/docs/analysis.rst

 all 5 simulations.

 **Analysis Note: PyVibDMC takes in coordinates and potential energy values in atomic units.
 However, it returns geometries in Angstroms!**

-**Coding Note: We recommend that you specify simulation output to go outside the PyVibDMC package.**
+**General Note: We recommend that you specify simulation output to go outside the PyVibDMC package.**

-This is purely for demonstration purposes.
+This data is purely for demonstration purposes.

 Analyzing the zero-point energy for a DMC simulation
 -------------------------------------------------------